Course code Arhi2076

 Learning outcomes and their assessment

-Knowledge of the role of water resources in landscape architecture and planning and improvement of aesthetic, ecological and social qualities.
-Evaluation of the acquired knowledge - 1st practical work.
-Analysis of good practice examples.
+Knowledge about the role of water resources in landscape architecture and planning and in improving aesthetic, ecological, and social quality.
+Assessment of acquired knowledge - 1st practical work.

 Course Content(Calendar)

 1. Lecture.
-Water resource in the landscape, its role in improving the aesthetic, ecological and social quality of the environment (1h).
-Lecture.
-Water elements in the landscape - inventory of territories and identification of the most valuable elements (1h).
+Water resource in the landscape, and its role in improving the aesthetic, ecological, and social quality of the environment (2h).

-6. Lecture.
-Sustainable storm management solutions in public space development (2h).
+5. Lecture.
+Sustainable stormwater management solutions in public space development (2h).

-7. 3rd practical work.
-Sustainable storm water management solutions and elements (2h).
+6. 3rd practical work.
+Sustainable stormwater management solutions and elements (2h).

-9. 4th practical work.
-Shore strengthening systems for rivers, lakes and ponds (2h).
+10.4th practical work.
+Shore strengthening systems for rivers, lakes, and ponds (2h).

-10. Lecture.
+11. Lecture.
 Artificial water elements.
-Fountains, cascades, play elements, other decorative elements (2h).
+Fountains, cascades, play elements, and other decorative elements (2h).

 Requirements for awarding credit points